ninewise/dissertation/umgap/components/bestof.md

 ### Reading Frame Selection

-The UMGAP, intended for metagenomics analysis, has also been experimentally applied to transcriptomics data.
+UMGAP, intended for metagenomics analysis, has also been experimentally applied to transcriptomics data.
 While very similar to metagenomics data, we have additional knowledge: every read will consist completely of coding RNA.
 This implies we don't have to do gene prediction, we should just translate the whole read to a protein fragment.
-As the correct reading frame is unknown, the UMGAP chooses to translate all six frames, process each, and finally pick the correct among the six frames.
+As the correct reading frame is unknown, UMGAP chooses to translate all six frames, process each, and finally pick the correct among the six frames.
 This last step is performed by `umgap bestof`.
 This command will, given the taxonomic identifications for any number of translations of a read, pick the best identifications.

 #### Usage {#use-bestof}